Shamilkv34/book/nostarch/chapter16.md

 We’ll often use the `move` keyword with closures passed to `thread::spawn` because the closure will then take ownership of the values it uses from the environment, thus transferring ownership of those values from one thread to another.
-In “Capturing the Environment with Closures” on page XX, we discussed `move` in the context of closures.
+In “Capturing the Environment with Closures” on page 274, we discussed `move` in the context of closures.
 Now we’ll concentrate more on the interaction between `move` and `thread::spawn`.